nortikin/sverchok/docs/nodes/analyzer/wave_paint.rst

 * First, the selected faces (or vertices) are marked with the number of 1.
 * Then the faces (vertices), that are neighbour to faces marked with 1, which were not marked yet, are marked with the number 2.
-* Faces (vertices), that are neighbour to faces marked with 2, whcih were not marked yet, are marked with the number 3.
+* Faces (vertices), that are neighbour to faces marked with 2, which were not marked yet, are marked with the number 3.
 * This continues until all faces / vertices of the mesh are painted.

 .. _Wikipedia: https://en.wikipedia.org/wiki/Lee_algorithm